Rotel CD11 Tribute CD Player Reviewed

 Reading Time: 8 minutes

 While streaming is more and more likely to be the principal means by which you access your music these days, there are also millions of physical CDs floating around music collections just waiting to be played.
-The Rotel CD11 Tribute Compact Disc player (buy at Crutchfield) is an affordable high-performance, no fuss player that can provide you easy playback of your silver disc collection without breaking the bank.
+The Rotel CD11 Tribute Compact Disc player is an affordable high-performance, no fuss player that can provide you easy playback of your silver disc collection without breaking the bank.

 The “Tribute” aspect of the model name is a tip of the cap to famed engineer, Ken Ishiwata, who somewhat surprisingly was better known for his forty or so year association with Marantz, a company that is most decidedly not Rotel.
 Having departed Marantz in 2019 to join Rotel, he set his design chops on reimagining what a budget audiophile CD player could actually accomplish.
 Sadly, Ishiwata’s untimely passing meant Rotel had to finish the work on their own—hence this updated CD11 was released as a posthumous tribute to him.